-CANIE: Climate Action Network for International Educators is a new initiative launched in September 2019 to provide a platform for international education practitioners who see the need for greater, faster action on climate.
+CANIE: Climate Action Network for International Educators was launched in September 2019 to provide a platform for international education practitioners who see the need for greater, faster action on climate.

-Anyone can join CANIE for free on our web site and access the resources and tips we have added so far.
+Anyone can join CANIE for free and access the resources and tips we have added so far.
 Follow us on Twitter @CANIEglobal where we also share examples of climate action in international ed from around the globe.

 We would love to hear from you with ideas and suggestions for what action you would like to see so please get in touch here.